brpaz/ansible-role-swarm_postgres/README.md

 ##### Restoring from WAL-G Backups

 The role installs a restore script at `/usr/local/bin/walg-restore.sh` that can be used to restore a database from WAL-G backups.
+The script handles the complete restore process, including recovery monitoring and health checks.

 To restore the latest backup:
 ```bash